RaidingForPants/hd2-audio-modder/README.md

 Thanks to everyone behind the [Helldivers 2 Blender Addon](https://github.com/Boxofbiscuits97/HD2SDK-CommunityEdition) for letting me use some of their code.

-EXE built with PyInstaller and provided for convenience.
-If you are on Linux or MacOS you can run the Python code
+If you are on windows, you can use the executable in the release zip.
+If you are on Linux or MacOS you must the Python code.
+Planning on having Linux/MacOS executables in the future.

 ## Running the Python code